andreagiassi/microservice-rbac-user-management/src/main/resources/Note.md

+## Note

 The project is composed of two architectural components:
-- one microservice using Spring Boot 2
+- one microservice based on Java and Spring Boot 2
-- one database MySql 8
+- one database MySql 8.0

 Follow the instructions below to setup a local docker image for the mysql8.0 database: